Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Model Definition Regime Characterization

 \subsection{Parametric Regime Classification}

-Equation \eqref{eq:phase_transition_condition} shows that the appearance of WTA agents depends on the deletion parameters $c$ and $\omega$, as well as the entire distribution of fitnesses $\rho$.
-In order to classify the possible different regimes, we propose to explore the space of fitness distributions parameterized by the Beta-distribution whose density is given by

-where $\alpha, \beta > 0$ and $B$ is the normalizing Beta-function.
-Varying $\alpha$ and $\beta$, all shapes of practical interest can be sampled, see Figure \ref{fig:phase_diagram}(b).
+\eqref{eq:phase_transition_condition} shows that the appearance of WTA agents depends on the deletion parameters $c$ and $\omega$, as well as the entire distribution of fitnesses $\rho$.
+In order to classify the possible different regimes, we propose to explore the space of fitness distributions parameterized by the Beta-distribution whose density is given by $\bb{f}{\alpha}{\beta}{\eta} \propto \eta^{\alpha-1} ~ (1-\eta)^{\beta-1}$ where varying $\alpha, \beta > 0$ samples all shapes of practical interest, see Figure \ref{fig:phase_diagram}(b).